calmlow/soa-12c-assignments-part2/collateral/lab-02.md

 * 4.0.6 Build the query with help of the new parameter and make it only select *CARDNUMBER* that equals the parameter

 * 4.1 Wire the DbAdapter to the BPEL.
-Invoke the DB Adapter from BPEL.
+Invoke the DB Adapter from BPEL in OnMessage section.
 Add both Input and Output variables with default names.

 * 4.2 Query DB with correct field.
 Assign a value from the OnMessage_EnterCardNumber_InputVariable to the DB input variable before the Invoke to the DBAdapter.

 ### 4.3 Hints

-* 4.1 Uncheck all fields of that is not of interest

-* 4.2 Choose your DB connection from before. (hint: double-click to select it)

-* 4.3 Your select statement should look like _SELECT CARDNUMBER, BALANCE FROM BANKACCOUNTS WHERE (CARDNUMBER = #cardnr)_
+* 4.0 Your select statement should look something like _SELECT CARDNUMBER, BALANCE FROM BANKACCOUNTS WHERE (CARDNUMBER = #cardnr)_

 ### 4.4 Questions